fabiand/ovirt-node-development-guide/design.md

 - essential packages are installed,
 - but can also cover basic functional testing.

-Once the image is good, and image is **published** for user consumption.
+Once the image is good, it is **published** for further user consumption.

 The remaining steps are the performed by users.